RohanSingh56/RohanSingh56/README.md

 <br/>

-- Passionate about learning new things. 😀
+- Passionate about learning new things 😀
-- Ask me about C++, HTML and CSS. 💬
+- Ask me about C++, HTML and CSS 💬
+- Open to collaborate 🤝
-- Besides that I love gaming and listening to music. 😁
+- Besides that I love gaming and listening to music 😁

 <br/>